livepeer/LIPs/LIPs/LIP-livepeer_treasury.md

 ## Abstract

-This proposal, one piece of the larger set of changes codenamed Livepeer Delta, introduces an on chain treasury governed by actively participating LPT holders.
+This proposal, one piece of the larger set of changes codenamed Livepeer Delta, introduces an onchain treasury governed by actively participating LPT holders.
 Governance over this treasury is described, and modeled after Livepeer's existing protocol governance, including its delegated stake weighted voting, quorum, and theshold requirements.
-However it proposes the use of the Governor Framework such that votes will be binding on chain with permissionless release of treasury funds to the target recipients should a proposal pass.
+However it proposes the use of the Governor Framework such that votes will be binding onchain with permissionless release of treasury funds to the target recipients should a proposal pass.

 ## Motivation